CS 537 Notes, Section #23: Files, Disk Management

 Contiguous Disk Allocation

-Linked files: In file descriptor, just keep pointer to first block.
+In the file descriptor, just keep pointer to first block.
 In each block of file keep pointer to next block.
 Can also keep a linked list of free blocks for the free list.

 Linked Disk Allocation